 How to use kefir cheese

 I am constantly making kefir cheese because it is an affordable, zero-waste, and healthy alternative to cream cheese, feta, and ricotta.

 The consistency of the cheese depends on how long the cheese is pressed and much weight is used for pressing.
 See more information in the sections above.

 Here are just a few recipes that are perfect for kefir cheese:

 - Use the hanging ball method to make a soft, spreading cheese.
 My kids love Boursin flavored cheese.

 - Cheese pressed with 2 lbs of weight is similar to firm cream cheese.
-It is perfect for making cream cheese frosting or herb marinated cheese balls.
+It is perfect for making cream cheese frosting or herb-marinated cheese balls.

 - To make a feta-like cheese, press with 5-10 lbs of weight.
-Firm kefir cheese is delicious alternative to ricotta in lasagna, or feta in spanakopita.
+Firm kefir cheese is a delicious alternative to ricotta in lasagna or feta in spanakopita.

 Firm Kefir Cheese